counterfactual/monorepo/packages/playground-server/README.md

 - _Matchmaking_, used to provide a multiplayer experience for the demo dApps.
 - _Multisig creation_, to enable deposits on the onboarding flow

+It also operates as an _intermediary Node_ between peers.

 ## Usage

-While the server can run as a stand-alone app:
+While the server can run as a stand-alone API:

 ```shell
 yarn start